FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Special Joint Policing Committee Meeting - 23rd December 2022.md

 listened to this issue in Rathkeale being discussed every year.
 He pointed out that there has been no

 request for meetings from local community representatives in Rathkeale this year.
+He stated that it is
+---
-He stated that it is--- believed that the trouble is caused by three or four families in the town and not from the influx of people
+believed that the trouble is caused by three or four families in the town and not from the influx of people

 coming into the town for Christmas.